 NLF: Boards must inform relevant staff that the FDCM and I|3 Divisions are developing a monthly CCS Fraud Prosecution Referral Report that identifies cases of provider or parent fraud that meet the criteria for referral to criminal prosecution.
 These reports will be uploaded to the Fraud Prosecution folder on the Board FWA Reports SharePoint site.
 If there is no report in the Board’s folder, that means there was no case that met the criteria for prosecution.

-Boards must be aware that referral for prosecution is mandatory for the cases identified in the Prosecution Referral Report, unless FDCM indicates otherwise.
+Note: Boards must inform staff that referral for prosecution is mandatory for the cases identified in the Prosecution Referral Report, unless FDCM indicates otherwise.

-An email notification will be sent notifying the POCs of the upload, with a copy to the Executive Director.
-Refer to FDCM Letter 01-2026—Child Care Fraud Prosecution for additional information on the prosecution referral report.
+An email notification will be sent notifying the POCs of the upload, with a copy to the executive director.
+Refer to FDCM Letter 01-2026—Child Care Services Fraud Prosecutions—for additional information on the prosecution referral report.
 Go to the FDCM intranet and select Policy Letters.

 Early Warning Report and Child Care Quarterly Income Report